 Look at the cost per hour of time at the helm, and the practice time included with Basic Keelboat and Basic Cruising.
 Our courses are the best value out there.
 We invite you to come in and look over our detailed analysis of other programs.

-Signing Up, Payments, Cancellation and Refund Policy
+Please click here before signing up Payments, Cancellation and Refund Policy